-- Bully Hunter: Shiro Kabuto did not tolerate bullies.
+- Bully Hunter: Shiro Kabuto does not tolerate bullies.
 In episode 20 he caught several classmates bullying a newcomer, shy kid and Shiro wiped the ground with them in spite of they were bigger and outnumbered him.
-However he also exhorted the victims to learn to defend themselves.
+However he also exhorts the victims to learn to defend themselves.

 - Convenient Coma: In Mazinger-Z versus Great General of Darkness, Shiro got badly injured and fell into a coma when the ceiling of the room he was in collapsed.